 Thailand Island Hopping Tip: Many boats arrive on the not so nice beach area so walk through the jungle pathway to reach the prettier beach

-Fastest way to get to Railay from Bangkok: Fly to Krabi, bus from airport to Ao Nang, then a long tail boat for 10 minutes from Aonang to Railay.
+Fastest way to get to Railay from Bangkok: Fly to Krabi, bus from Krabi airport to Ao Nang, then a long tail boat for 10 minutes from Aonang to Railay.

 Best Andaman Sea Destinations: Ao Nang